 The project strengthens the local electric transmission system by replacing aging poles and wires from the 1960s with modern equipment.
 The upgrades improve the line's operational performance by reducing the need for frequent maintenance, lessening the likelihood of power outages and speeding recovery of service in the event outages occur.

-Current project plans call for construction to begin early 2026 and end fall 2027.
+Current project plans call for construction to begin fall 2026 and end spring 2029.

 Based on community feedback, the project team explored conceptual route alternatives near East Road, U.S. 12, the railroad corridor and Red Arrow Highway.
 I&M representatives considered and reviewed suggested routes and determined the use of the existing corridor is still the best solution for the project.
 Relocating the transmission line from its current location requires acquiring and clearing a new 60-foot right-of-way, creating a second utility corridor where one does not currently exist.
 Additional areas of concern include impacts to conservation easements, tree clearing in undeveloped forested areas, insufficient access for construction and future maintenance, and incompatible land use, requiring the removal of residential and commercial structures.
 Areas with excessive environmental, engineering and constructability concerns were not considered.

-The project involves installing steel and wood poles, in select locations.
+The project involves installing wood, composite and steel poles at select locations.

 Typical Pole Height: Approximately 75 feet*